 - Line a baking sheet with aluminum foil.
 The idea is to get the tray hot before heating up the pizza for a crispy bottom.

 - Carefully take out the hot tray and place your pizza on it.
 Place it back in the oven for 7-10 minutes.

 - Remove the tray and enjoy your ‘fresh’ hot and crispy slice.

 Notes from the kitchen: If patience isn’t your thing or you're limited on time this may not be your go-to.
 The bottom of the slice was crispy and we got a nice melt on the cheese, but the crust wasn’t as fresh as the original and slightly tough to bite.
-We recommend this method if you’re reheating multiple slices.
+We recommend this method if you’re heating up more than just a couple of slices.
 This was still a much better option than a dried out microwave slice.